|Rosa Abrantes-Metz, Loren Smith

-International economic consultancy The Brattle Group provides expert testimony and economic analysis on antitrust and competition matters in a multitude of practice areas around the world.
-Our network of experts includes Nobel laureates, professors at leading universities, former chief economists at the Competition Bureau Canada and the European Commission’s Directorate-General for Competition (DG COMP), and former economic staff at the Federal Trade Commission and the US Department of Justice.
-Brattle’s work spans numerous industries, including but not limited to technology, telecommunications, transportation, healthcare, insurance, financial services, and energy.
+International consultancy The Brattle Group provides economic analysis and expert testimony on antitrust and competition matters in a vast range of sectors around the world.
+Our network of experts includes Nobel Laureates, professors at leading universities, former chief economists at the Competition Bureau Canada and the European Commission’s Directorate-General for Competition, and former economic staff at the Federal Trade Commission and the US Department of Justice.
+Brattle’s work spans numerous industries, including but not limited to technology, telecom, transportation, healthcare, insurance, financial services, and energy.

 The expansion of Brattle’s Competition team has strengthened our position as a preeminent group of competition economists, with a truly global team that is able to support client needs with complex and increasingly cross-border matters around the world.
 We provide testimony on in-depth and high-stakes economic issues related to anticompetitive effects, price fixing, damages claims, and monopolization conspiracies, and complete analyses for investigations conducted by national competition authorities and government institutions in North America, Europe, and Asia-Pacific.
 We also evaluate large-scale corporate mergers and acquisitions deals, including in cases of efficiencies evaluations and merger reviews.
 Our experience spans a variety of complex horizontal and vertical transactions internationally.